Connect with us

 “The Kenyan construction sector could shore up sales for Turkish steel makers, whose export business has been hit by the credit crisis in European countries,” Mr Ekinci said.

-The local demand for steel has grown steadily buoyed by the boom in infrastructure and housing sector, while the production has been negligible over the past five years with imports plugging the huge deficit.
+The local steel demand has grown steadily buoyed by the boom in the infrastructure and housing sector, while the production has been negligible over the past five years with imports plugging the huge deficit.

-The high demand for the steel has seen a sharp rise in prices of the metal locally, where the cost of twisted steel bars and universal beams used to make reinforcement frames for storey buildings has rose by 25 per cent to Sh120 per kilogram from Sh96 in May.
+The high steel demand has seen a sharp rise in prices of the metal locally, where the cost of twisted steel bars and universal beams used to make reinforcement frames for storey buildings has risen by 25 per cent to Sh120 per kilogram from Sh96 in May.

 Analysts expect the sales to pick up following the Central Bank of Kenya’s (CBK) decision to lower the base rate to 13 per cent from 16.5 per cent earlier in the month.